Search by

 1. Capella University

 Capella University, based in downtown Minneapolis, leads in online education.
 It serves over 35,000 students with flexible, career-focused programs in business, IT, psychology, and healthcare.
 It offers self-paced and guided learning.
 This is great for working students or anyone getting advanced online degrees in Minneapolis.
-It also has some of the best student housing, like The Grandmarc Seven Corners, which offers modern amenities and a convenient location for students.
+It also has some of the best off-campus housing UMN, like The Grandmarc Seven Corners, which offers modern amenities and a convenient location for students.

 2. Metropolitan State University